Samjean2020/programming-and-scripting-2020/README.md

 3. Have indexed array items starting at 0 to Monday, ending with 6 to Sunday.
 4. Define a function for weekday and set up an if loop,to loop over until the set Boolean conditions are completed.
 5. Get keyboard input, but convert it to integer.
-6. Print the results of the function
+6. Print the results of the function.
 7. Exit
 Sources: https://rextester.com/OPSU70132
 and : https://pythontic.com/datetime/date/weekday